DevCycleHQ/cli/mcp-worker/README.md

 1. User adds the configuration above
 2. Restarts Claude Desktop
 3. On first connection, they'll be redirected to authenticate
-4. After auth, they need to select a project with `select_devcycle_project`
+4. After auth, they need to select a project with `select_project`
 5. They can then use all DevCycle tools

 ## Deployment